hellmarbecker/blog/_posts/2023-05-31-overlaying-multiple-metrics-in-imply-pivot.markdown

 ![Screenshot with clicks and conversion rate, highlight dual axis menu](/assets/2023-05-31-06.jpg)

-You can choose whether you want to show horizontal grid line for both axes or only for the first
+In the formatting options, choose whether you want to show horizontal grid line for both axes or only for the first:

 ![Highlight show horizontal grid menu and lines for both axes](/assets/2023-05-31-07.jpg)